- If you need to do a Windows 11 clean install here’s a quick and easy-to-follow step-by-step guide.

 3. Use the arrow keys to select the drive unit that contains the Windows 11 installer.
 Some drives may show up twice.
 If so I recommend you chose the version that’s named EFI or UEFI.
 This is the best way to install Windows 11 and it’s a hassle to switch to UEFI after installing the OS in legacy BIOS mode (learn about UEFI vs BIOS).

 4. Next, a message to Press any key to boot from the CD or DVD… appears.
-Doing so will start the actual install process and the new Windows 11 flat logo will show up.
+Doing so will start the actual Windows 11 installation process and the new Windows 11 flat logo will show up.

 5. First step is to choose to Install now.
 On this screen, you’ll also see an option to Repair your computer.
 You’ll ignore it for this guide.